mi-kas/flask-docker-template/README.md

 ```

 (Note: Re-building the image is only needed when adding new packages.
 Changes in the project's code files are automatically loaded into the container.)

+## Frontend

+Check out the branch [`react-frontend`](https://github.com/mi-kas/flask-docker-template/tree/react-frontend) if you want to add a frontend based on react to your project.